kottster/kottster/docs/table/introduction.md

 ![Table features in Kottster](table-explanation.png)

-**They support a variety of actions, including:**
+**The table pages support a variety of actions, including:**

-- Viewing data
+- Viewing records
+- Creating, updating, and deleting records
-- Filtering and searching
+- Filtering, searching and sorting
 - Paginating results
-- Creating new records
-- Updating existing records
-- Deleting records
+- Viewing and selecting related records
-- Viewing and managing related records
+- Creating, updating, and deleting related records

 ## Page structure

-With Kottster, you can set up a table page by creating two files in the `./app/pages/<page-id>` directory:
+Each table page should have its own directory under `app/pages/<pageId>` containing two files.
+The `<pageId>` becomes the URL path where your page will be accessible (e.g., `/users` for a page in `./app/pages/users/`).

-### Backend controller
+### Backend controller (`api.server.js`)
-Create an `api.server.js` file that handles your table's backend logic:
+This file handles your table's backend logic and database interactions.

+**Example:**

 ```js [app/pages/users/api.server.js]
 import { app } from '../../_server/app';